Plok!: Commercial performance and plans for a franchise

 John Pickford and Kay had faith in Plok! being commercially successful.
 The Pickford brothers secured IP ownership of the Plok character, a practice common in other media industries but rare in the video game industry; and they planned a franchise around it, including sequels, ports, and merchandise.
 A Mega Drive version was planned using software created by a Software Creations employee to automatically convert SNES titles into Mega Drive games; 80% of the code was automatically converted, according to Ste, with the remaining 20% requiring manual work.
 However, despite Webb announcing the port's completion in an April 1994 interview, it was never released for unknown reasons.

 Ste, using magic markers, created artwork for future sequels and merchandise, such as style guides for the characters and illustrations of scenes.
-The Pickfords planned for sequels to involve Plok searching for the fleas' home, introduce a setting named Tower Island, and make Plok's comfy chair (which he sleeps on in the end credits of Plok!) a more significant part of the gameplay.
+The Pickfords planned for sequels to involve Plok searching for the fleas' home, introducing a setting named Tower Island, and making Plok's comfy chair (which he sleeps on in the end credits of Plok!) a more significant part of the gameplay.
 The Pickfords also created concepts for toys used to pitch the SNES game, including a doll where limbs were attached and detached with velcro.
 During marketing, a Plok model was created in 3D Studio 4 for a promotional photo by Software Creations.

 However, in 1992, late in Plok!s development, the market saw a saturation of colorful platform games starring cute mascots, such as Bubsy and Zool.
 Ste, in 2004, publicly stated that developers and producers with more financial backing were aware of previews of the Fleapit coin-op, which may have influenced them to produce similar games; though there are no other reports verifying this.
 Although the game sold decently over time, none of the revenue went to the Pickfords, and Ste suggested that the market saturation significantly hindered its commercial performance; this, combined with Software Creations constantly changing publishers between projects, made the Plok! franchise impossible for several years.